Thinking of Leaving the Bay Area? Be Aware of These Pitfalls

 Wealthy inventor Gilbert Hyatt moved from California to Nevada.
 After a 28-year legal battle with California, he was unable to prove Nevada residency: California wins in Supreme Court after 28-year fight with inventor.

-Leaving California doesn’t mean you’re guaranteed to avoid all California income taxes.
-Even if you’re able to change your state residency, California can still tax you on all California-source income.
+Leaving California doesn’t mean you’ll avoid all California income taxes.
+Even if you’re able to change your state residency, California will still tax you on all California-source income.
 This includes:

 - Sales of California property